Doileo/Doileo/README.md

 ## 📚 Learning Journey

-I’m always curious and eager to expand my knowledge.
-I’m dedicated to enhancing my skills in **React** while prioritizing **accessibility** to ensure that my projects are inclusive and user-friendly.
-I enjoy sharing my learning process and progress!
+I’m always eager to expand my knowledge, focusing on React and accessibility to ensure my projects are inclusive and user-friendly.
+I enjoy sharing my learning process along the way!

 ## 📫 Let's Connect

 - **LinkedIn:** [Doina Levchin](https://www.linkedin.com/in/doinalevchin)

 I’m always open to connecting with new people.
-If you’re a developer, designer, or someone who shares a love for building things, feel free to reach out.
-Let’s learn and grow together!
+If you’re a developer, designer, or someone who loves building things, let’s connect and grow together!

 Check out my projects below and happy coding! 🌈